freeplane/docs/src/docs/ai/ai-formulas-and-script-editing.md

 For map local script usage of `Arguments JSON`, see [Map local scripts](../scripting/Map_local_scripts.md).

+## Repair requests are consent-gated

+When a submitted formula fails, Freeplane can show diagnostics and ask whether AI should try to repair it.
+The repair request starts only if you confirm.

+When an attached script editor run fails, Freeplane records the failure as attached editor state so AI can inspect it, but it does not automatically submit a repair request.
+If repair is available, Freeplane asks first; declining or closing the prompt leaves the failure state recorded but does not contact the AI provider for repair.

 ## Prefer value-computing formulas and scripts

 This guidance still applies when the relevant permissions are enabled.